The ggmice

 geom_point()

-Again, missing values are plotted on top of the axes.
-Cases with observed bmi
+Again, missing values are plotted on the axes.
+Cases with observed

 and missing reg